 Whether in school or at a bakery, gardens and food are two things that tend to get most children (and many adults) more excited about learning than sitting at a desk.
 They offer hands-on lessons with more room for investigation and physical movement than a traditional classroom, which can sometimes be exactly what young pupils need.

-In this part of Sonoma county there is a beautiful garden, outside the doors of the Wild Flour Bakery, where berries sparkle like sugarplums and sunflowers grow larger than my husband.
-Inside the bakery, the scones are always delicious, the coffee adequate for outside the city and on the day we arrived, whole grain loaves full of golden raisins and cardamom (called the Occidental) were fresh baked and for sale - not something one finds every day.
+Inside the bakery, the scones are always delicious and the coffee is good.
+On the day we visited, whole grain loaves full of golden raisins and cardamom (called the Occidental) were fresh baked - not something one finds every day.
 The woman behind the counter suggested we try one, "it makes really great toast," she said.
 And she was right - it does.